tw-in-js/twind/docs/architecture.md

 # Architecture Decision Record

+Here is a high level overview of decisions that were made when designing the API and ultimately had an impact in shaping the implementation.
+Including but not limited to type information

 ## Taxomony

 - `token`: things that can be passed to `tw` (string, array, object, falsey values)